-You can upgrade to this release from the following on Common Tomcat servers only:
+You can upgrade to 6.2.2 from the following releases on Common Tomcat servers only:

-If you are upgrading from a version earlier than 6.1.5 to 6.2, we recommend upgrading as follows to ensure a smooth upgrade of the Common Tools, Tomcat and JRE.
+If you are upgrading from other versions, follow the paths below to ensure a smooth upgrade of the Common Tools, Tomcat, and JRE.
 This is especially important for servers on UNIX/Linux.

-- For versions earlier than version 5.1, first upgrade from that version to version 5.1 as documented in the version 5.1 Deployment Automation User's Guide, and then upgrade to version 6.2 as indicated in the previous list item.
+- Versions earlier than version 5.1: upgrade to version 5.1 as documented in the version 5.1 Deployment Automation User's Guide.
+Then upgrade to version 6.2.2 (see the previous item in this list).

 If Dimensions CM is installed locally and you are upgrading a DA installation, you must stop all CM services including the Dimensions CM HTTP connector, before upgrading DA.

-For any other upgrade scenarios, please contact Support for assistance.
+For any other upgrade scenarios, contact Support for assistance.

 To upgrade a Deployment Automation server: